M-o-a-T/moat-kv/docs/source/client_protocol.rst

 value
 -----

-The value of the DistKV entry, assuming one was requested.
+The value of the MoaT-KV entry, assuming one was requested.

 state
 -----